rkalendar/PCRpanel/README.md

 ### Stage 3 — Specificity Screening

-- **Repeat filtering** — Candidates that bind to repeated sequences in the target are penalised or rejected.
+- **Repeat filtering** — Candidates that bind to repeated sequences in the target are rejected.
 - **Genome alignment** *(optional, requires `genome_path`)* — Candidates are aligned against the reference genome to detect off-target binding sites, gene duplications, and paralogous regions.

 ### Stage 4 — Amplicon Assembly & Pooling